sowjanyakch/StackBot/README.md

 View questions and answers with the author details (reputation, name, badges count)

-Search a particular question and get the answer/answers
+Search a particular question and get answer/answers